-HIF signaling has also been identified as a target longevity pathway and an opportunity to use AI-based "omics" screening for compounds that can be repurposed for anti-aging.
-Leveraging a multi-omics database of human aging, the California-based biotech company BioAge showed that HIF activation levels were linked to multiple functional improvements as well as healthspan and lifespan.
+HIF signaling has been identified as a target longevity pathway and an opportunity to use Albased "omics" screening for compounds that can be repurposed for anti-aging.
+For example, the California-based biotech company BioAge leveraged a multi-omics database of human aging and found that HIF activation was linked to multiple functional improvements as well as healthspan and lifespan.
 In 2020 they licensed a drug in development for kidney disease by the Japanese pharma company Taiko to commercialize it to treat diseases of aging.

 Conversely, under certain conditions repeated hyperbaric exposure can induce effects which normally result from hypoxia, which is known as the hyperoxic-hypoxic paradox.
-It has been shown that hyperbaric oxygen treatment (HBOT) can induce HIF and sirtuin expression, and promote stem cell proliferation, mitochondria, and telomere elongation.
+It has been shown that hyperbaric oxygen treatment (HBOT) can induce HIF and sirtuin expression, and promote stem cell proliferation, mitochondrial function, and telomere elongation.
 The clinical study involved 35 healthy adults aged 64 or older given 60 daily HBOT sessions.
 Telomere length increased significantly, and the number of senescent white blood cells declined after the treatment.
 That's a lot of time in hyperbaric chambers though, and these are the "hard" chambers of the type used for decompression for deep sea divers, which require medical supervision.